Electric dipole moment: Electric dipole moments of fundamental particles

 Not to be confused with the magnetic dipole moments of particles, much experimental work is continuing on measuring the electric dipole moments (EDM; or anomalous electric dipole moment) of fundamental and composite particles, namely those of the electron and neutron, respectively.
 As EDMs violate both the parity (P) and time-reversal (T) symmetries, their values yield a mostly model-independent measure of CP-violation in nature (assuming CPT symmetry is valid).
 Therefore, values for these EDMs place strong constraints upon the scale of CP-violation that extensions to the Standard Model of particle physics may allow.
 Current generations of experiments are designed to be sensitive to the supersymmetry range of EDMs, providing complementary experiments to those done at the LHC.

 Indeed, many theories are inconsistent with the current limits and have effectively been ruled out, and established theory permits a much larger value than these limits, leading to the strong CP problem and prompting searches for new particles such as the axion.

 We know at least in the Yukawa sector from neutral kaon oscillations that CP is broken.
 Experiments have been performed to measure the electric dipole moment of various particles like the electron and the neutron.
 Many models beyond the Standard Model with additional CP-violating terms generically predict a nonzero electric dipole moment and are hence sensitive to such new physics.
 Instanton corrections from a nonzero θ term in quantum chromodynamics predict a nonzero electric dipole moment for the neutron and proton, which have not been observed in experiments (where the best bounds come from analysing neutrons).
 This is the strong CP problem and is a prediction of chiral perturbation theory.

-Dipole moments of molecules
+Electric dipole moments of molecules

 Dipole moments in molecules are responsible for the behavior of a substance in the presence of external electric fields.
 The dipoles tend to be aligned to the external field which can be constant or time-dependent.
 This effect forms the basis of a modern experimental technique called dielectric spectroscopy.

-Dipole moments can be found in common molecules such as water and also in biomolecules such as proteins.
+Dipole moments can be found in common molecules such as water and also in biomolecules such as proteins due to non-uniform distributions of positive and negative charges on the various atoms.

+The physical chemist Peter J. W. Debye was the first scientist to study electric molecular dipoles extensively, and, as a consequence, dipole moments are measured in the non-SI unit named debye in his honor.

+For molecules there are three types of dipoles: